NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 ### Improve reliability and operability

-Some important improvement work consistens of implementing or improving reliability or operability features, such as creating or improving monitoring dashboards, application logs or automated security testing.
+Some important improvement work consistens of implementing or improving reliability or operability features, such as monitoring dashboards, application logs or automated security testing.

-Where things like this are missing or need improvement, it is not tech debt &mdash; improving those things bring a tangible benefit to service reliability, which users do notice and care about.
+Where things like this are missing or need improvement, it is not tech debt &mdash; improving them brings a tangible benefit to service reliability, which users do notice and care about.
 As such, this work should be treated like any other feature work and prioritised alongside functional features.

 The benefits of improving these areas are:
 * Service has fewer bugs.
 * Performance is more reliable.
 * Services are more available.
 * Services are more secure.
-* Incidents are less impactful.
+* Incidents are less severe.
 * Incidents are detected earlier.
 * Incidents are fixed more quickly.